akamai/terraform-provider-akamai/docs/guides/akamai_provider_auth.md

 Once you create the supporting API clients you can update your local `.edgerc` file.

+**Note:** The Edge DNS and GTM modules depend on both Property Manager APIs as well.
+Be sure to include a PAPI authorization to the Edge DNS and GTM API Clients.

 ## Add your local .edgerc file to your Akamai Provider config